gszep/gpuweb/Secure-HLSL-Explainer.md

 All variables live for the lifetime of the program.
 This applies to all variables, even `thread` variables.
 This means that the allocation of every variable occurs before the program begins executing, and the deallocation of every variable occurs after the program completes executing.
 At the location of a variable's declaration in the source program, the storage associated with the variable will be zero-filled (or `null`-filled, depending on the type).
 Then, the variable's initializer will run, and the result of the initializer will be assigned into the storage associated with the variable.

-This is possible because WSL does not support recursion.
+This is possible because Secure HLSL does not support recursion.
 Therefore, local variables simply get global storage.
 Local variables are initialized at the point of their declaration.
-Hence, the following is a valid program, which will exhibit the same behavior on every WSL implementation:
+Hence, the following is a valid program, which will exhibit the same behavior on every Secure HLSL implementation:

     thread int* foo()
     {